 The CERT Program is enriched by its connection to the internationally respected Carnegie Mellon University.
 Our proximity to other world-class researchers and practitioners enables numerous collaboration opportunities and strengthens our research focus.
 And because the CERT Program is located within the Software Engineering Institute, a federally funded research and development center at Carnegie Mellon University, the majority of our work contributes to government and national security efforts.

 The Value of Knowledge and Experience

 Our diverse group of researchers, software engineers, security analysts, and digital intelligence specialists rely on both theoretical and empirical knowledge to understand security problems.
 In addition to our scientific research, collecting actual, real-world data helps us gain insight into the current climate.
 By analyzing network traffic, we can help organizations identify patterns that may indicate attacks.
 Our databases of information about software vulnerabilities and malicious code, coupled with our understanding of the software development lifecycle, serve as a basis for developing remediation strategies and solutions and working with developers to improve new software.
 We also focus on improving organizations' security by helping them identify security gaps and internal threats.
-Malicious insiders pose a serious threat to organizations, and our database of information about more than 700 actual insider threat cases helps us identify motivations and warning signs.
+Malicious insiders pose a serious threat to organizations, and our database of information about over 800 actual insider threat cases helps us identify motivations and warning signs.

 Creating Impact in the Community